microsoft/vscode-docs/release-notes/latest.md

 ![Load More Stack Frames button](images/April/call-stack-paging.png)

 ### Improved thread support

 Debugging multi-threaded programs has been improved.
-The currently debugged thread is now automaticaly expanded and quite some issues have been fixed to make debugging multiple threads a smoother experience.
+The currently debugged thread is now automatically expanded and several issues were fixed to make debugging multiple threads a smoother experience.

 ## Node.js Debugging